-- How does environmental change drive evolutionary and ecological change?
+- How does the environment drive evolutionary and ecological change?

-- What should the marine life be like in the absence of humans?
+- What should marine life be like in the absence of humans and how can understanding the past help marine conservation?
 Read more about this approach in the Baseline Caribbean project.

 Our home is the Smithsonian Tropical Research Institute in Panama.
 We use a variety of approaches ranging from classical palaeontology and community ecology to molecular biology and isotope chemistry.

 We rely heavily on new collections and measurements of modern and fossil biological communities and environments on a regional scale to ask questions of global significance.
 We study the corals, molluscs, boney fishes, sharks and sponges of tropical seas, and their past as recorded in fossil, archeological and historical records.